grafana/intro-to-mltp/README.md

 ## Running the Demonstration Environment

 Docker Compose will download the required Docker images, before starting the demonstration environment.
+The pre-built microservice images are pulled from the GitHub Container Registry (`ghcr.io/grafana/intro-to-mltp`); see [Microservice Source](#microservice-source) for details.
+These images are no longer published to Docker Hub.

 In the following examples, the in-built `compose` command is used with a latest version of Docker (for example, `docker compose up`).
 If using an older version of Docker with a separate Docker Compose binary, ensure that `docker compose` is replaced with `docker-compose`.